-May we go all in on friendship and find sisters who will help us tear the roof off to get to Jesus.
-May we witness remarkable Things as women get healed.
-And may the Lord add to our number daily those who are being swed.
+Can you imagine how powerful it will be as MOPS groups embrace this model and become countercultural communities of friendship and flourishing?
+This year, may you go all in on friendship and find sisters who will help you tear the roof off to get to Jesus.
+May you witness remarkable things as women get healed.
+And may the Lord add to our number daily those who are being saved.
 Amen, let it be so.